Mike Quinn

-Michael Patrick Quinn (born April 15, 1974) is an American former professional football quarterback in the National Football League (NFL) for the Pittsburgh Steelers, Indianapolis Colts, Dallas Cowboys, Miami Dolphins, Houston Texans, and Denver Broncos.
+Michael Patrick Quinn (born April 15, 1974) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Pittsburgh Steelers, Indianapolis Colts, Dallas Cowboys, Miami Dolphins, Houston Texans, and Denver Broncos.
 He also was a member of the Rhein Fire of NFL Europe, and the Montreal Alouettes and Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He played college football at Stephen F. Austin State University.
+He played college football for the Stephen F. Austin Lumberjacks.

 Early life

 Quinn attended Robert E. Lee High School in Houston, Texas, where he played quarterback.
 As a senior, he received All-state and All-Greater Houston honors.

 College career

 He walked-on at Division I-AA Stephen F. Austin State University.
 He was a backup quarterback behind James Ritchey during his first three seasons.
 As a junior in 1995, during a game against Southwest Texas State on November 12, Quinn came into the game in place of Ritchey and threw three touchdown passes.

 As a senior in 1996, he became the starting quarterback after Ritchey graduated, throwing for 136 completions for 2,049 yards, 15 touchdowns and 10 interceptions.
 In the game against Samford on October 27, Quinn led Stephen F. Austin to a 43-14 win after throwing a touchdown pass to wide receiver Chris Jefferson at the end of the first half.
 SFA held the lead for the rest of the game.
 Against McNeese State on November 3, Quinn led a come from behind win for SFA by throwing two touchdowns to Mikhael Ricks in the fourth quarter.
 The next week, Quinn threw for 283 yards and threw four touchdown passes to lead Stephen F. Austin to another win making them 7-2.
 Against Delta State University, he had 19 out of 33 completions for 362 yards and 3 touchdowns, receiving Southland Offensive Player of the Week honors.
 He finished his college career after playing in 28 games and passing for 2,641 yards and 23 touchdowns.